marcotoronto/rdm-test/content/03_create_readme.md

 ## The Content

-Every dataset is different, so consider which of the following applies to your project (a software project will have different sections than a chemistry dataset).
+Every project is different, so consider which of the following applies to your project (a software project will have different sections than an academic research project).

 * **Information** - Name and contact information, how can people get in contact with you?
 * **Description** - Let users know what your project does.
 Provide context - this can be similar to an abstract for a research paper.